Shreveport, Louisiana: Religion

-At the head of Texas Street is the large First United Methodist Church, established at that site in 1884.
-The current sanctuary dates to 1913.
+Among its Methodist churches has been the large First Methodist Church, established in 1884.
+The current edifice dates to 1913.
 Among its former pastors were D. L. Dykes Jr. and John E. Fellers.
 During a severe thunderstorm in 2009, the fiberglass steeple of the church toppled and fell onto a passing car.
 It has since been replaced.
+A second prominent Methodist congregation is named for J. S. Noel Jr. The church was begun as a mission in 1906.
+In 2023, First United Methodist voted to leave the United Methodist Church.

-A second Methodist congregation is named for J. S. Noel Jr. The church was begun as a mission in 1906.
-Methodist layman James Noel and his wife, Fannie, provided financially for the church in its early years.
-The congregation decided to name the church for the Noel's late son.
-Like First United Methodist, it opened in the current sanctuary in 1913 and grew rapidly.
-A fire gutted the building in 1925, and only a portion of the loss was covered by insurance.
-The members expanded their ranks and rebuilt at the 500 Herndon location.The large Holy Trinity Catholic Church, located downtown, was founded in 1858; it served Irish and German immigrants as well as native-born residents.
+The large Holy Trinity Catholic Church, located downtown, was founded in 1858; it served Irish and German immigrants as well as native-born residents.
 Five priests died of yellow fever in the 1873 epidemic.
 The current sanctuary in Romanesque revival style architecture dates to 1896.
-Particularly striking in size and architecture is St. Mark's Cathedral, an Episcopal Church congregation at 908 Rutherford Street in the Highland area of Shreveport.
-St. Mark's dates its establishment to the first religious service held in Shreveport in 1839.
+Particularly striking in size and architecture is St. Mark's Cathedral, an Episcopal Church congregation dating its establishment to the first religious service held in Shreveport in 1839.
 It became the see of the Episcopal Diocese of Western Louisiana in 1990.

-Shreveport is home to Shreveport Community Church, an Evangelical church affiliated with Assemblies of God.
-The church owns and operates Evangel Christian Academy, a pre‑K through 12th grade private school that has produced an average of 1 million dollars of scholastic scholarships for its graduating seniors every year.
+In Shreveport's interdenominational and Pentecostal population, Shreveport Community Church (an evangelical church affiliated with Assemblies of God USA) owns and operates Evangel Christian Academy, a pre‑K through 12th grade private school.
 The church has produced a biblical musical, Songs of the Season, during the Christmas holidays for over 20 years.
-Westview Christian Church is an independent Christian church that serves members from diverse denominational backgrounds.

 The Eastern Orthodox Church has maintained a presence in Shreveport since the early 1900s.
 The oldest Orthodox church in the city is St. George Greek Orthodox Church of the Greek Orthodox Archdiocese of America, followed by St. Nicholas Orthodox Church (Antiochian Orthodox Christian Archdiocese of North America), and the Holy Nativity of the Lord Church of the Orthodox Church in America.